 This UBC-affiliated Clinical Fellowship is a multidisciplinary program accredited by the American Board of Addiction Medicine which provides excellence in clinical training, scholarship, and research.
-Applications for the 2017-2018 Fellowship are being accepted between August 29, 2016 and October 3, 2016.
+For more details on eligibility and how to apply, click here.

 The University of Calgary, Department of Family Practice Enhanced Skills Training Year

 The University of Calgary Department of Family Medicine offers a variety of third-year Enhanced Skills Programs.
 The purpose of these programs is to assist you in developing enhanced skills in an area of interest to you.
 The application is open to current R2 Family Medicine Residents, as well as practicing family physicians in Alberta who wish to return to focused education.

 Applicants with a July 1 start date are preferred.
 Delayed entry applicants will be considered on an individual basis.

 This program was developed to provide Canadian health care professionals with the pre-requisite education required to treat opiate dependent patients with NSUBOXONE® buprenorphine (as buprenorphine hydrochloride) and naloxone (as hydrochloride dihydrate).